Marco4413/ProcessorEmulator/DOCUMENTATION.md

 ;  is only pointing to the first character ("H")
 string: #DS "Hello World!\0"
 ; #DS also supports common special characters: '\0', '\n', '\t'

+; #DA adds all elements in the array to memory, constants can be used too ;  and labels can be defined pointing to a certain element
+array: #DA { 10, 3, 2, enter_key: @VK_ENTER }
+; This is useful to define multiple words without using multiple define ;  word instructions
 ```

 # Instructions